+"Kneeling" Buses

-"Kneeling" Buses Only some of the Muni city buses have this feature, whereby the bus can be hydraulically lowered, allowing wheelchairbound people to board. and then be secured in a special part of the bus.
+Only some of the Muni city buses have this feature, whereby the bus can be hydraulically lowered, allowing wheelchairbound people to board. and then be secured in a special part of the bus.
 The "Muni Access Guide" will give you pointers on how to make the most of the system. and it is free from Muni Accessible Services.

+Ramped Curbs

-Ramped Curbs Wherever you go, all over town you will find that all the sidewalks have been provided with ramped access, at least at intersections, if not for every driveway as well.
+Wherever you go, all over town you will find that all the sidewalks have been provided with ramped access, at least at intersections, if not for every driveway as well.
 Ramped access is also standard for every major public building, including museums, concert halls, big hotels, government buildings, even ferries.

+Accessible Toilets

-Accessible Toilets Disabled-accessible toilets are provided in many places, including large hotels and restaurants, attractions, and municipal areas.
-Some are inside the buildings. but there are also a number on the street -American Disabilities Act. the green kiosks that you can find at Pier 39, at Castro and Market Streets, and at the Civic Center, for example.
+Disabled-accessible toilets are provided in many places, including hotels and restaurants. attractions, and municipal areas.
+Some are inside the buildings, but there are also a number on the street - they are the can find at Pier 39, at Castro and Market Streets, and at the Civic Center, for example.